Advocacy With Congress

-On April 10, Rep. Phil Gingrey (R-GA), who has long been a proponent for MLR, introduced H.R.
+On April 10, 2013 Rep. Phil Gingrey (R-GA), who has long been a proponent for MLR, introduced H.R.
 1473, the "Standard of Care Protection Act of 2013."
 The companion bill, S. 1769 was introduced in the Senate by Sen. Pat Toomey (R-PA) on November 21, 2013.
 The Senate companion bill S. 1769 was introduced by Sen. Pat Toomey (R-PA) on November 21, 2013.
 This legislation would clarify that the care standards and guidelines specified in the ACA cannot be used to create new causes of legal action against physicians providing care to patients.
 In addition, it would preserve state medical liability laws.
 AMA supports H.R.
 1473 and S. 1769.
 AMA supports H.R.
 1473 and S. 1769.

 In the 113th Congress, the "Medicare Patient Empowerment Act" has been introduced by Senator Lisa Murkowski (S.236), and by Representative Tom Price (H.R.
 1310).
 This legislation would establish a Medicare payment option for patients and physicians (and practitioners) to freely contract, without penalty, for Medicare fee-for-service physician and practitioner services, while allowing patients to use their Medicare benefits and physicians to bill the patient for all amounts not covered by Medicare.
 The AMA strongly supports this legislation.
 More information on this issue as well as a petition that physicians are encouraged to sign can be found at www.mymedicare-mychoice.org